Anthony Moore: Biography

 After leaving Henry Cow/Slapp Happy, Moore relaunched his solo career in 1977 by releasing Out on Virgin Records, with backing by Kevin Ayers and Andy Summers.
 Out, however, was not commercial enough for Virgin, and they cancelled Moore's contract.
 In 1979 and 1981 Moore recorded Flying Doesn't Help and World Service, respectively on independent labels.
 Both albums were well received.
 The song "World Service", inspired by the BBC World Service, was released as a single and combines shortwave radio with heavy dance beats.

 Moore has worked in various European locations as a freelance composer, writing songs and film scores.
 He produced a number of albums, including This Heat's debut album, Angel Station by Manfred Mann's Earth Band (in conjunction with Mann who later covered his song "World Service").
 Moore also collaborated with Pink Floyd on three of their albums.

 In 1996 Moore was appointed professor for research into sound and music in the context of new media at the Academy of Media Arts in Cologne, Germany.
 From 2000 to 2004 he was the principal of the Academy of Media Arts.
 Moore has also travelled to many European locations, presenting lectures on sound and music.

 In 2002 Moore formed a music trio with Jörg Lindenmaier and Peter C. Simon called LMS, named after the first letters of their surnames.
 They performed in France and Germany between 2002 and 2003.

 Krause, Moore and Blegvad reformed Slapp Happy in November 2016 to perform with Faust at the Week-End festival in Cologne, Germany.
 The two groups also played together on 10–11 February 2017 at Cafe Oto in London.
 On 24 February 2017 Slapp Happy, without Faust, performed at Mt.
-Rainer Hall, Shibuya in Tokyo.
+Rainier Hall, Shibuya in Tokyo.